Development guide #

 If you want search capabilities, you'll also need to setup a Meili server and set the relevant env variables as well.

-Set an environment variable to indicate your choice:
+Make sure you've set the environment variable to indicate your choice:

 export WITH_DOCKER=no and proceed to Hello world!